-The purpose of the Ontarians with Disabilities Act, 2001 (ODA) is to improved opportunities for people with disabilities and to provide for their involvement in the identification, removal and prevention of barriers to their full participation in the life of the province.
+The purpose of the Ontarians with Disabilities Act, 2001 (ODA) is to improve opportunities for people with disabilities and to provide for their involvement in the identification and removal of barriers.
 To this end the ODA requires YRDSB and all school boards to prepare an annual accessibility plan; to consult with people with disabilities in the preparation of this plan; and to make the plan public.

 People with disabilities represent a portion of the YRDSB population.
-To that end, enhancing the ability of these members of our community whether they are students, teachers, support staff, parents, volunteers or other community members will have only positive effects for our Board and the quality of their life.
+To that end, enhancing the ability of these members of our community, whether they are students, teachers, support staff, parents, volunteers or other community members, will have only positive effects for our Board and the quality of their life.
 This annual plan is prepared by the YRDSB "O.D.A.
 Team".
 The plan describes: